On Integrable Structure of Null String in (Anti-)de Sitter Space: Lax representation of null string equations in (anti-)de Sitter space

 As should be for dynamical systems invariant under reparametrization symmetry, density of the Hamiltonian is given by the sum of the first-class constraints

 that are generators of this symmetry, with arbitrary Lagrange multipliers.
-Their role is played by components of the world-sheet vector denstity $\rho^i$ like in the case of tensile string \cite{Bandos1994}.
-Variation of the Lagrangian (\ref{9}) on the phase-space variables gives two equations
+Their role is played by components of the world-sheet vector density $\rho^i$ like in the case of tensile string \cite{Bandos1994}.
+Variation of the Lagrangian \eqref{9} on the phase-space variables gives two equations

-Eq.~(\ref{11}) determines momentum density and Eq.~(\ref{12}) is dynamical equation.
-In writing these equations it was taken into account that $(\rho^\tau)^{-1}p^{a'}$ transforms under reparametrizations as a world-sheet scalar density of weight $w=-1/2$ as follows from the definition of momentum density (\ref{8})
+Equation~\eqref{11} determines the momentum density and equation~\eqref{12} is dynamical equation.
+When writing these equations, it was taken into account that $(\rho^\tau)^{-1}p^{a'}$ transforms under reparametrizations as a world-sheet scalar density of weight $w=-1/2$ as follows from the definition of momentum density \eqref{8}